howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ![deck anchors installation](/images/hobby/paddling/sup/2024-06-02_SUP_deck-anchors-installation_900px.jpg)

+### Deck Pad Options

+I'm considering how to handle the deck padding.
+And, I need to consider where my dog will ride (up front?) because he will need some traction pads.
+The available deck pad options are:
+1. Leave it bare - it will probably be slippery and no padding will induce foot fatigue.
+My heels could damage the board with no padding at all.
+2. Clear no-slip adhesive patches - these preserve the beauty of the wood and prevents slipping, but have zero padding for comfort.
+3. Marine foam decking sheet - thin waterproof adhesive-back foam sheets are the standard solution.
+They can be cut to fit, providing traction and thin padding, and they probably would look the best.
+4. Or, I might use 3/4" minicell foam - I already have a sheet of this stuff left over from my kayak builds.
+I'd cut it to fit and bevel the edges.
+Being thicker, it would be the most comfortable and doesn't absorb water, but the thicker foam would add weight.
+5. Temporary bath tub mats - I decided to temporarily use a couple of non-slip shower mats.
+They are removable, repositionable, and will let me use the board a while to determine where the finished deck pads should be placed and how large they should be.

 ### Remaining Tasks

 1. Sand extremely smooth and begin varnishing with a goal of 5 coats.
 3. Deck pads.
-I decided to temporarily use a couple of non-slip shower mats at first.
-They are removable, repositionable, and will let me use the board a while to determine where the finished deck pads should be placed and how large they should be.

 Plan a **launch day!**